mihizi/my-projects/README.md

 # my-projects
-Here are some of the cool projects I've worked on so far!
-Since I made a projects through my courses, I am unable to upload those projects here, but I would be more than glad to discuss or show you them in person!
+Here are some of the cool projects I have worked on!
+Since I made a few projects through my courses, I am unable to upload those projects here, but I would be more than happy to discuss them or give a demo in person!

+WAN Optimizer
+- Built a middlebox application that optimizes the amount of data transmitted over a wide area network (WAN).

+Chat
+- Utilized sockets to create a simple chat server which allows users to join and leave channels.

+Distance-Vector Routing
+- Designed an implementation of distance-vector routing, a distributed routing algorithm where multiple routers cooperate to transport packets to their destinations efficiently.

 Text Editor Project
 - Designed and built a text editor with features such as word wrap, arrow keys, mouse clicking, and undo/redo.
 Effectively implemented such features within runtime constraints by designing a custom linked list based data structure.